-Practical knowledge and skills are essential to successful practice as public health professionals.
-As professional degree students, you will have the opportunity to develop skills in basic public health concepts and demonstrate the application of these concepts through a Field placement experience that is relevant to your area of concentration.
-The Field placement in the MPH program is one phase, and arguably the most important, of the total degree program.
-The two parts, the program of study and the Field placement experience, are designed to contribute to the basic objective of providing opportunities for the student to develop the competencies and skills necessary to assume professional responsibilities in the field of public health.
+Practical knowledge and skills are essential to successful practice as publichealth professionals.
+As professional degree students, you will have the opportunity to develop skills in basic public health concepts and demonstrate the application of these concepts through a Practice experience that is relevant to your area of concentration.
+The Practice in the MPH program is one phase, and arguably the most important, of the total degree program.
+The two parts, the program of study and the Practice experience, are designed to contribute to the basic objective of providing opportunities for the student to develop the competencies and skills necessary to assume professional responsibilities in the field of public health.

-Field placement experiences can take place in a variety of agencies or organizations and should include local and state public health agencies to the extent possible.
-A vital part of your Field placement experience will be finding a qualified site supervisor who is a public health professional.
-You will work closely with your site supervisor to plan a Field placement experience that is mutually beneficial to you and to the site.
+Practice experiences can take place in a variety of agencies or organizations and should include local and state public health agencies to the extent possible.
+A vital part of your Practice experience will be finding a qualified site supervisor who is a public health professional.
+You will work closely with your site supervisor to plan a Practice experience that is mutually beneficial to you and to the site.
 Additionally, you will work with your academic advisor to develop well-defined learning objectives to be accomplished during your experience.
-You will have the opportunity to evaluate your Field placement experience and in turn, the site supervisor will have the opportunity to evaluate your quality of work.
+You will have the opportunity to evaluate your Practice experience and in turn, the site supervisor will have the opportunity to evaluate your quality of work.

-The Field placement experience is required of all students.
-Waivers will not be granted for the Field placement requirement and placements cannot be counted retroactively.
-You will complete a minimum of 300 contact hours for your Field placement.
-The Field placement experience must contribute to the MPH and concentration core competencies set forth by the College of Public Health.
+The practice experience is required of all students.
+Waivers will not be granted for the Practice requirement and placements cannot be counted retroactively.
+You will complete a minimum of 300 contact hours for your Practice.
+The experience must contribute to the MPH and concentration core competencies set forth by the College of Public Health.

-Effective Field placement training principles must be followed to insure sound educational experiences.
-The following principles are starting points for planning sound Field placement training.
+Effective training principles must be followed to insure sound educational experiences.
+The following principles are starting points for planning sound practical training.
 In choosing a site, please keep these principles in mind.
 With each principle, ask the question "can this site provide me with this?"

-- Field placement training for an individual student must be planned in terms of his/her abilities, and needs and interests as an integral part of the total training experiences in which he/she is participating; - 2.
-The student must be an active participant in planning his/her Field placement training experience making sure that their projects and activities are a quality contribution to the agency; - 3.
-The experiences offered the student should meet real needs of the agency in their particular mission, goals and objectives.
+- Practical training for an individual student must be planned in terms of his/her abilities, and needs and interests as an integral part of the total training experiences in which he/she is participating; - The student must be an active participant in planning their training experience making sure that their projects and activities are a quality contribution to the agency; - The experiences offered to the student should meet real needs of the agency in their particular mission, goals and objectives.
 If at all possible, the student should be given the opportunity to function as a full-fledged staff member; - 4.
-The Field placement experience should be so designed that the student has an opportunity for responsible participation in a significant project common to the activities of public health professionals.
-The resources available must be adequate for this purpose; - Field placement training must be under the guidance and supervision of an individual who is able to make a learning experience out of a work situation and who is professionally competent in the student's area of specialization; - 6.
+The practice experience should be so designed that the student has an opportunity for responsible participation in a significant project common to the activities of public health professionals.
+The resources available must be adequate for this purpose; - 5.
+Practical training must be under the guidance and supervision of an individual who is able to make a learning experience out of a work situation and who is professionally competent in the student's area of specialization; - 6.
 The agency provides experiential learning to improve student competencies; - 7.
-Evaluation of the Field placement experience must be in terms of: - a.
-The student's growth in understandings and abilities needed in situations faced by public health professionals; - b.
+Evaluation of the practice experience must be in terms of: - a.
+The student's growth in understandings and abilities needed insituations faced by public health professionals; - b.
 The student's contributions to the agency's program.

-During the Field Placement, the student should be able to:
+During the experience, the student should be able to: